Device queries¶

 }

-Regex comparaison
+Regex comparaison¶

 The regex will be compared to the device value with match method.

-• flag will be the second argument of RegExp constructor.
+^and$if you want to match the complete value. flagwill be the second argument of RegExp constructor.
 By default ‘g’.

 {